KirstyRD/Logically_Constrained_Pruning/README.md

 # Logically Constrained Pruning

 This repo contains code to prune neural network models using logical constaints.
+The file "Logically_Constrained_Pruning.pdf" containts the paper, published at FOMLAS workshop, affiliated with CAV 2021.

 ## Install